paulwetter/DocumentConfigMgrCB/README.md

 I am attempting to document most everything in Current Branch.

 The requirement for Microsoft Word has been dropped in favor of a pure HTML output.

+Please submit issues if you find bug or have ideas on additional data that should be collected.